01 of 11

 All around the city, you'll find small stalls selling flowers and garlands for puja.
 In addition, Mumbai has huge flower markets, such as phul galli (flower lane) outside Dadar railway station in central Mumbai.
-This area is awash with the eye catching color of flowers, which surround the rows of flowers sellers on the pavement.
+This area is awash with the eye-catching colors of flowers, which surround the rows of flower sellers on the pavement.
 It's a really pretty sight.

 In the evenings as the sun sets, Hindus also commonly do another form of puja -- Lakshmi Puja.
 This puja invites Goddess Lakshmi (the goddess of wealth and prosperity) to enter the house.
 As the lights are turned on inside homes, incense is lit to welcome her.

 Read More: 15 Religious Places to...
 Visit in MumbaiContinue to 3 of 11 below.

 03 of 11

 Mumbai roads are shockingly congested and poorly maintained.
 In addition, the majority of residents don't own a car.
 As a result, the train is the most popular and quickest way of commuting in Mumbai.
 Mumbai's local railway transports an astonishing eight million commuters per day!

 Unfortunately, everything you've heard about local trains in Mumbai is probably true.
 They are extremely overcrowded, the doors constantly have passengers hanging out of them and never close, and people even travel sitting on the train roof.
 Do injuries occur?
 All the time!
 It's a common occurrence for passengers to fall out of, or get pushed out of, trains in Mumbai.